prashanthprabhu24/Cryptography/README.md

 - - - -

-## Cryptography : Its a Method of protecting information and communication through the use of codes.
+## Cryptography : Its a Method of protecting information and communication through the use of codes.</br>

 The purpose of cryptography is to make difficult to understand for others on private communication messages between two people.</br>
 So that your messages are protected as secret from others.
 No body knows what message you sent except you and the reciever.</br>